 I believe our state has the potential to lead our country but it is impossible to get there with higher taxes and a growing budget.
 It is time to get back to basics and focus on being the best at the nuts and bolts of running state government.

-On November 6th, vote for the candidate who will fight for every individual.
+On March 5th, there is a Special Election giving voters a special opportunity to vote for the candidate who will fight for every individual.
 Vote for the candidate who will fight to stop special interests from taking your money and your rights.
 Vote for William Hunt for District 68.

 Rhode Island pays some of the highest effective total state and local tax rates in the country.
 The median household income family pays $8,697 annually which is 27% higher than the national average.
 I will work to cut fraud and unnecessary spending from the $9.6 billion budget and put that money back in the pockets of the Rhode Island Taxpayer.

 Collectively small business owners are the largest employer in Rhode Island.
 I will work to reduce the red tape and onerous business regulations that prevent entrepreneurs from starting or growing businesses in our state.
 I will work to stop the corporate welfare given to special interests and out-of-state businesses and use that money to ease the tax burden of the small business in our state.